asyncgui/asynckivy/sphinx/submod-modal.rst

 Unlike :mod:`kivy.uix.modalview`:

 * You can use any widget as a modal dialog. (:class:`~kivy.uix.modalview.ModalView` is not required.)
-* Consequently, you have full control over the dialog's appearance and transitions.
+* You have full control over the dialog's appearance and transitions.

 .. code-block::